 Properly managing your processors and receivers is critical if you want to get the best audio performance from your audio system. properly managing your audio system will require frequency control.

 Most systems will recommend 80 Hz.
-However, not all system are easy to tune to that frequency.
+However, not all systems are easy to tune to that frequency.

 So, we will discuss specific tips to help you to get it right when you need to set the phase and frequency on your speakers and subwoofers.
 Of course, these tips are general and therefore not specific to any brand or type of subwoofer.